10 Things You Need To Know About Multiple Myeloma

 - Stage II: More cancer cells are present in the body than in Stage I. An individual who does not fit into either Stage I or Stage III is said to have Stage II.

 - Stage III: There are many cancer cells present.
-Other characteristics of this stage include; hypercalcemia, high levels of M protein, anemia, and significant bone damage.
+Other characteristics of this stage include; hypercalcemia, high levels of M protein, anaemia, and significant bone damage.

 Note: In any stage, if kidney function is affected, the prognosis will be worse.